DEV-BSK-98/DEV-BSK-98/README.md

 # **☺️ Bright BSK Mulomba**
 # **🎯 Self-Taught Software Developer & AI Enthusiast**

-🌟 **Passionate About Innovation | AI & Machine Learning Expert | Creative Problem Solver**
+🌟 **Passionate About Innovation | AI & Machine Learning | Creative Problem Solver**

 A highly motivated and **goal-oriented Software Developer** with a strong passion for technology and a keen eye for creativity.
-With over **5+ years** of hands-on experience in **software development** and **4+ years** of professional software engineering, I specialize in building innovative, efficient, and AI-driven software solutions.
+With over **5+ years** of hands-on experience in **software development** and **4+ years** of professional software development developing real world proven solutions, I specialize in building innovative, efficient, and AI-driven software solutions.

 ## **🌐 Key Highlights:**
 - **💡 Expert in Machine Learning & AI**